rust-lang/chalk/book/src/types/operations/fold.md

 [`Result`]: https://rust-lang.github.io/chalk/chalk_ir/fold/trait.TypeFoldable.html#associatedtype.Result

-## When to implement the TypeFoldable and SuperFold traits
+## When to implement the TypeFoldable and TypeSuperFoldable traits

 Any piece of IR that represents a kind of "term" (e.g., a type, part of a type, or a goal, etc) in the logic should implement `TypeFoldable`.
 We also implement `TypeFoldable` for common collection types like `Vec` as well as tuples, references, etc.

-The `SuperFold` trait should only be implemented for those types that have a callback defined on the `Folder` trait (e.g., types and lifetimes).
+The `TypeSuperFoldable` trait should only be implemented for those types that have a callback defined on the `Folder` trait (e.g., types and lifetimes).

 ## Derives

 Using the `chalk-derive` crate, you can auto-derive the `TypeFoldable` trait.
-There isn't presently a derive for `SuperFold` since it is very rare to require it.
+There isn't presently a derive for `TypeSuperFoldable` since it is very rare to require it.
 The derive for `TypeFoldable` is a bit cludgy and requires:

 * You must import `TypeFoldable` into scope.